SirWumpus/post4/jni/README.md

 Java Native Interface
 ---------------------

 Using the Java Native Interface (JNI), it is possible to create Post4 instances and execute words.
-Currently the support is some what one way (and should improve).

 #### Building